 Bangkok is street food heaven and Silom Soi 20 is definitely not one you should miss especially if you’re staying in the Silom Area.
-This did not come up in my research and only stumbled to it by accident when we were looking for a local place to eat early breakfast on our second day in Bangkok.
+This did not come up in my research and only stumbled upon it by accident when we were looking for a local place to eat early breakfast on our second day in Bangkok.
 We were staying across the street, in Mile Map Hostel which is just behind the Sri Maha Mariamman Temple.
 Silom Soi 20 would be at your right side if you cross the street from the temple.

-The street is surely a foodie heaven, enticing you with the different sights and smells, and offering almost everything from Thai curries, Moo Ping (grilled pork skewers), fresh fruits and vegetables, freshly pressed juices, assortment of breakfast fare, snacks, and sweets, and everything in between.
+The street is surely a foodie heaven, enticing you with the different sights and smells, and offering almost everything from Thai curries, Moo Ping (grilled pork skewers), fresh fruits and vegetables, freshly pressed juices, an assortment of breakfast fare, snacks, and sweets, and everything in between.
 My friend even got to buy a vacuum-packed Thai black and brown rice.
 Best to come here from 6 am to 9 am.

 Undeterred by the signages in Thai and vendors with limited English, we ate to our tummy and heart’s content along the street.
 We sampled Thai donuts also called Patongo, which are small blobs of light and fluffy dough deep fried in oil and turned with long chopsticks.
 They are best eaten with a hot cup of coffee.

 We also bought a fresh salad for takeaway which had boiled an egg, cucumber, cherry tomatoes, red cabbage, lettuce, corn, beans, carrots, squash and a creamy dressing.